Paddack, Margot power Padres past Cubs | Devdiscourse

-Rookie Chris Paddack pitched six shutout innings, and Manuel Margot broke up a scoreless game with a solo homer an inning after robbing Nicholas Castellanos of a homer as the San Diego Padres beat the visiting Chicago Cubs 4-0 Wednesday.
+Rookie right-hander Chris Paddack pitched six shutout innings and center fielder Manuel Margot broke up a scoreless game with a solo homer an inning after robbing Nicholas Castellanos of a homer as the Padres handed the visiting Chicago Cubs a 4-0 loss at Petco Park.
 The second straight loss to the Padres dropped the Cubs into a tie with Milwaukee for the second wild-card berth in the National League.

 Reliever David Bednar threw a perfect inning for the Padres and Trey Wingenter pitched two to complete the three-hit shutout.
 Cole Hamels (7-7) held the Padres scoreless on three hits and three walks through the first four innings.